%20(7%20x%202%20in).png)

 Patrick is the author of Intermediate Studies for Developing Artists on Keyboard Percussion and ten collections of music arranged for vibraphone and marimba including music from Disney classics, the Beatles, Christmas songs, church hymns, and fiddle tunes.
 His enduring curiosity for world percussion and the blending of music and culture inspired him to travel and study in Ghana, West Africa where he recently spent six weeks drumming and playing the traditional xylophone of the Dagara called the Gyil.

-ERICA MONTGOMERY retired from the United States Air Force Band, Washington DC in 2018 where she served as Principal Timpanist.
+Erica Montgomery retired from the United States Air Force Band, Washington DC in 2018 where she served as Principal Timpanist.
 Prior to joining the USAF Band, she served as Principal Timpanist with the Cincinnati Chamber Orchestra and the Illinois Symphony.
 An active freelance musician she has performed with the Seattle Symphony, Louisville Orchestra, Brass Band of Battle Creek, Monarch Brass, Brass of the Potomac, Evansville Philharmonic, West Virginia Symphony and the Kennedy Center Opera House Orchestra.
-Locally she is an active member of Whidbey’s Saratoga Orchestra, Skagit Symphony and a founding member of Whidbey “Rhythms of Nature” Earth Day concert series, now in its’ 4th Season!
+Locally she is an active member of Whidbey’s Saratoga Orchestra, Skagit Symphony and a founding member of Whidbey “Rhythms of Nature” Earth Day concert series.

 Erica earned a B.M. performance degree from the University of Illinois where she was recipient of the prestigious Edgard Varèse Award and a Master of Music performance degree from the Cincinnati College-Conservatory of Music.
 Erica is excited to now call Whidbey Island home, the perfect place to play drums, drink coffee, and explore nature.
 In her spare time she is always keeping an eye out for the elusive Sasquatch or our local Southern Resident Orcas.